Grajewo: World War II

 According to survivor testimony only some 1,600 of the 3,000 Jews of the town survived in August, and they were placed in a ghetto.
 On 2 November 1942 the SS surrounded the ghetto, and drove out the Jewish inhabitants to a transit camp in the village of Bogusze.
 From there they were sent to Treblinka extermination camp and Auschwitz concentration camp and most of them were murdered on arrival.

 In July 1941, the Germans established a camp, which served both as a penal forced labour camp and a transit camp for Poles deported either to forced labour in Germany or to the Stutthof concentration camp.
 Around 3,500 people passed through it.
 In autumn of 1941, the occupiers established another transit camp for people deported from various regions to forced labour in Germany.
 The camp could accommodate about 1,000 people at a time.
 Some ill people were sent from it to the Majdanek concentration camp.

 On July 15, 1943, in the Kosówka forest, the German gendarmerie in cooperation with the Gestapo murdered about 150 Poles, most of them inhabitants of Grajewo.
 On January 20, 1945, the Germans committed another mass murder in the Kosówka forest, killing 300 Polish inhabitants of the town.
-Five Polish girls scouts were murdered by the Germans in Grajewo.
+Five Polish Girl Scouts were murdered by the Germans in Grajewo.

 The Red Army marched into Grajewo on January 23, 1945.
 According to data from 1945, 5,366 inhabitants of the Grajewo county lost their life during the war, only 163 in military operations, 5,009 as a result of the crimes of the occupiers.
 About 3000 of the deaths were of the town's Jewish population; only a few dozen survived.
 About 30% of the town was destroyed.
 It was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 Post-war period

 On May 8, 1945, the anti-communist Home Army seized the buildings of the communist Public Security in Grajewo and freed over 100 prisoners.

 In 1967, the Dairy Plant in Grajewo was established.
 Over time, as Mlekpol, it became one of the largest dairy cooperatives in Poland.
 In 2016, the first Milk Museum in Poland was opened in Grajewo.

+From 1975 to 1998, it was administratively located in the Łomża Voivodeship.
 In 1990, the Independence Monument was unveiled in the city center.

 In 2000, President Aleksander Kwaśniewski visited Grajewo.
 A few years later, in 2006, Grajewo was visited by Prime Minister Jarosław Kaczyński, whose father was born in the town.